MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Common Structure

 \section{Common Structure}

-We will now describe a wide-ranging set of examples which fit a common mathematical framework giving rise to a probability measure $\muy(du)$ on a Hilbert space $X,$\footnote{Extension to Banach space is also possible.} when given its density with respect to a random field measure $\mu_0$, also on $X.$ Thus we have

-for some {\em potential} $\Phi: X \to \bbR.$ We assume that $\Phi$ can be evaluated to any desired accuracy, by means of a numerical method. {\em Mesh-refinement} refers to increasing the resolution of this numerical evaluation to obtain a desired accuracy and is tied to the number $d_u$ of basis functions or points used in a finite dimensional representation of the target function $u$.
-For many problems of interest $\Phi$ satisfies certain common properties which are detailed in Assumptions \ref{ass:1} below.
+We will now describe a wide-ranging set of examples which fit a common mathematical framework giving rise to a probability measure $\muy(du)$ on a Hilbert space $X$,\footnote{Extension to Banach space is also possible.} when given its density with respect to a random field measure $\mu_0$, also on $X$.
+Thus, we have the measure $\mu$ as in (\ref{eqratz2}) for some \emph{potential} $\Phi\dvtx X \to\bbR$.
+We assume that $\Phi$ can be evaluated to any desired accuracy, by means of a numerical method. \emph{Mesh-refinement} refers to increasing the resolution of this numerical evaluation to obtain a desired accuracy and is tied to the number $d_u$ of basis functions or points used in a finite-dimensional representation of the target function $u$.
+For many problems of interest $\Phi$ satisfies certain common properties which are detailed in Assumptions~\ref{ass1} below.
 These properties underlie much of the algorithmic development in this paper.

-A situation where \eqref{eq:ratz2} arises frequently is nonparametric density estimation (see subsection \ref{ssec:den}) where $\mu_0$ is a random process prior for the unnormalized log density, and $\mu$ the posterior.
-There are also many inverse problems in differential equations which have this form (see subsections \ref{ssec:da}, \ref{ssec:geo} and \ref{ssec:im}).
-For these inverse problems we assume that the data $y\in \bbR^{d_y}$ is obtained by applying an operator\footnote{This operator, mapping the unknown function to the measurement space, is sometimes termed the observation operator in the applied literature; however we do not use that terminology in the paper.} $\cG$ to the unknown function $u$ and adding a realization of a mean zero random variable with density $\rho$ supported on $\bbR^{d_y},$ thereby determining $\bbP(y|u).$ That is,
+A situation where (\ref{eqratz2}) arises frequently is nonparametric density estimation (see Section~\ref{ssecden}), where $\mu_0$ is a random process prior for the unnormalized log density and $\mu$ the posterior.
+There are also many inverse problems in differential equations which have this form (see Sections~\ref{ssecda}, \ref{ssecgeo} and~\ref{ssecim}).
+For these inverse problems we assume that the data $y\in\bbR^{d_y}$ is obtained by applying an operator\footnote{This operator, mapping the unknown function to the measurement space, is sometimes termed the observation operator in the applied literature; however, we do not use that terminology in the paper.} $\cG$ to the unknown function $u$ and adding a realisation of a mean zero random variable with density $\rho$ supported on $\bbR^{d_y}$, thereby determining $\bbP(y|u)$.
+That is,

-After specifying $\mu_0(du)=\bbP(du)$, Bayes' theorem gives $\muy(dy)=\bbP(u|y)$ with $\Phi(u)=-\ln \rho\bigl(y-\cG(u)\bigr).$ We will work mainly with Gaussian random field priors $\cN(0,\cC)$, although we will also consider generalizations of this setting found by random truncation of the \KL expansion of a Gaussian random field.
+After specifying $\mu_0(du)=\bbP(du)$, Bayes' theorem gives $\muy(dy)=\bbP(u|y)$ with $\Phi(u)=-\ln\rho (y-\cG(u) )$.
+We will work mainly with Gaussian random field priors $\cN(0,\cC)$, although we will also consider generalisations of this setting found by random truncation of the Karhunen--Lo\'eve expansion of a Gaussian random field.
 This leads to non-Gaussian priors, but much of the methodology for the Gaussian case can be usefully extended, as we will show.